AdamC192/Spotify-Listen-Time/README.md

 # SPOTIFY-LISTEN-TIME
- View your spotify listening stats with this simple program
+ View your spotify listening stats with this simple program from the termial

 **FEATURES (V1.0)**
 - View total listening hours based on provided .JSON data files.